Tools

 Wooden

-It is also a naturally occurring material, and wooden tools can be found most anywhere—you probably have a favorite Wooden Spoon lurking around your kitchen as we speak.While wooden utensils are workhorses of the home kitchen, they do require more maintenance than other materials.
+While wooden utensils are workhorses of the home kitchen, they do require more maintenance than other materials.
 For starters, they cannot be run through the dishwasher or left wet for long periods, as this can lead to the wood warping, cracking, or breaking altogether.
-They also need to be oiled regularly to avoid cracking.
+They also need to be oiled occasionally to avoid cracking.

 Silicone

 They are not without some considerations.
 While most silicone is heat-safe to well over 500F, some utensils are not designated as heat-safe and could have the potential to melt onto your pan if exposed to heat for long enough.
-Additionally, many silicone utensils are made of 2 pieces—a handle and a head.
+Additionally, some silicone utensils are made of 2 pieces—a handle and a head.
 Over time, the adhesive used to adhere the head can wear out, causing the head to come loose.

 Nylon